A New Private Lesson Program For Skiers Who Prefer Groomed Runs

 3) Denver International Airport.
 Denver’s airport is the closest major international airport to Aspen.
 If there are no weather or traffic delays, it is approximately a 4-hour drive from Denver to Aspen.
 Once in Denver, you can rent a car or take commercial transportation to Aspen.
 Please keep in mind that the drive on I-70 from Denver to Aspen travels over two high mountain passes and can be highly impacted by winter weather driving conditions.
 Again, SAS can assist with booking commercial transportation from Denver to Aspen.
 See www.flydenver.com for more information.
 Visit www.cotrip.org for road conditions.

 What else should I know about traveling to Aspen/Snowmass?

 Please keep in mind that Aspen and Aspen’s airport (ASE) is at 7,980 feet elevation and can be subject to weather delays.
 We recommend that you plan to arrive 1-2 days prior to the clinic to allow for travel delays and adjustment to our high altitude.
 We also strongly recommend that you carry your ski boots on-board your flight(s) to Aspen along with necessary medications and personal items just in case you encounter a delay with luggage arrival.
 Should your checked bags not arrive with you in Aspen, ski clothing is readily available for purchase or rental.

-What equipment is needed for the 3-day clinic?
+What equipment is needed for the 3-day lesson?

-You will need to provide your own ski equipment for the SKI FOR LIFE clinic.
+You will need to provide your own ski equipment for the SKI FOR LIFE lesson.